gtyagi2/tag-security/assessments/projects/karmada/self-assessment.md

 Provide information for reviewers who may not be familiar with your project's domain or problem area.
+When a development team utilizes Kubernetes for cluster deployment, they often encounter limitations on the number of pods that can be effectively deployed and managed.
+These limitations can be imposed by the cloud platform's constraints or available resources.
+Consequently, the development team is compelled to set up and manage multiple Kubernetes clusters.
+These clusters may serve specific purposes, such as catering to different regions, accommodating various application versions, or handling load balancing requirements.
+There exist numerous motivations for scaling instances both horizontally and vertically.
+However, this scaling endeavor brings with it a set of challenges and complexities that must be addressed.

+Karmada addresses the challenge of managing clusters across diverse platforms.
+It offers centralized management of Kubernetes clusters deployed across different cloud platforms and regions, streamlining the management process.

 ### Actors
 These are the individual parts of your system that interact to provide the